 He surprised me: “I’ve not said the door was blocked.”

-The Judge said firmly that “access point” did not mean door.
+The Judge said firmly that the “access point” did not mean the door.

 The Surveyor added it meant that once you get into the area you can't get any further.

 The Surveyor had just confirmed that the doorway was free of obstructions (“I’ve not said the door was blocked”).

-I asked him, “Why didn’t you just look up [at the joist]?”
+I asked: “Why didn’t you just look up [at the joist]?”

 concentrating on other things, missing the obvious:

-He did not say where he'd used it or that it could limit his ability to see things in areas of low headroom.
+He did not say where he'd used the torch or that it had interfered with his inspection.

 What, I wondered, was going on?

-And if it was not speculative, what was Judge Fay Wright’s trip into the light fantastic?
+And if it was not speculative, what had prompted the Judge Fay Wright’s trip into the light fantastic?

 So, he'd reported blackness, but not dampness.